Piefayth/blog/content/pages/aiken1/index.md

 }
 ```

+This is the link between our spending validator and minting policy.
+By verifying exactly 1 authorizing NFT is always in the utxo storing the count datum, we can be confident in the integrity of the datum.

 With the minting policy for the authorizing NFT in place, and the spending validator updated, we can now have a stateful count datum that is guaranteed to play by the rules we've defined!
 Let's perform an update on our new count validator to make sure.

 ```ts